 Now you must load the plugin files through ParaView’s Plugin Manager.
 Select

 Tools -> Manage Plugins then select Load New on the bottom right of the

 popup dialog.
 Navigate to the directory declared in

 PV_PLUGIN_PATH and load

-the pluigns files.
+the plugins files.
 Note that we have included a file called

-this will load all of PVGeo’s Plugins for conveinance.
-If you wish to only load
+this will load all of PVGeo’s Plugins for convenience.
+If you wish only to load

 specific suites, then load the desired suites by their individual plugin